how to improve core web vitals.

-Core Web Vitals are fascinating new metrics that judge the quality of web pages.
+Core Web Vitals metrics are fascinating measurements that judge the quality of web pages.
 The update is both innovative and frustrating while representing a big shift in the way Google is looking at websites.

 The first search algorithm update that measures these Core Web Vitals rolled out during the summer of 2021.
 This update impacted search results on mobile devices.
 A second update which impacted desktop results landed in March of 2022.
 In May of 2023, Google added a significant a new metric called "Interaction to Next Paint," (INP) to Core Web Vitals.